cboudereau/cboudereau.github.io/_posts/2017-08-18-why-we-use-fsharp-data-in-prod.markdown

 When I analyse this kind of code it is really hard to analyse the code without the sample and the big picture.

-Here is an example :
+Here is a xml data sample (this is not a domain dependent sample) :

 ```
 <node>